JEdwardsK/sei-project-one/README.md

 displayScore.innerHTML = scoreCounter
 ```

-Finally `enemyRemainingCheck()` checked for when the enemy array's length. if `enemyCurrentPosition.length === 0`, all the enemies are destroyed and the player wins!
+Finally `enemyRemainingCheck()` checked the enemy array's length. if `enemyCurrentPosition.length === 0`, all the enemies are destroyed and the player wins!

 ### Design

 For the design, I attempted a retro arcade-style.
-I searched for space invaders icons using a image search engine and adjusted the colours where necessary using Preview on Mac.
+I searched for space invaders icons using an image search engine and adjusted the colours where necessary using Preview on Mac.

 #### Arcade Machine